-The lines are now distinctly formed and the great political campaign in which Utah is laboring like a ship in the trough of a tempestuous sea, is fully if not noisily under way-the noisy part will be here early enough, however.
-Here are two great parties and one that is not so great arrayed and marshaled, each claiming everything for itself and denying all things to both the others, as usual on such occasions; meantime the coolheaded citizen who does not mit himself to be carried not perby partisan claptrap and cheap buncombe looks on and smiles.
-It all falls on him like a June chower on a well-fed duck; he is going to vote according to his convictions, and no amount of Chinese tactics can change him for long if at all.
+The lines are now distinctly formed and the great political campaign in which Utah is laboring like a ship in the trough of a tempestuous sea, is fully if not noislly under way-the noisy part will be here early enough, however.
+Here are two great parties and one that is not so great arrayed and marshaled, each claiming every. thing for itself and denying all thinge to both the others, sa usual on such occasions; meantime the coolbead. ed citizen who does no mit himself to be carried not perby partisan claptrap and cheap buncombe looks on and smiles.
+It all falls on him like a June shower on a wellied duck; he is going to vote according to his convictions, and no amount of Chinese tactics can change him for long if at all.

-It is a perfectly proper thing to dis-cuss the issues in an intelligent and tairminded way during a campaign; neither is there anything reprehensi-ble in orderly and well arranged parades with their concomitants of music and red fire, since these serve to awaken interest and cause some who are not sufficiently posted to set about
+It is a perfectly proper thing to discuss the issues in an intelligent and tairminded way during a campaign; neither is there anything reprehensible in orderly and well arranged parades with their concomitants of music and red fire, since these serve to awaken interest and cause come who are not sufficiently posted to set about it at once.
+There is, however, nothing to commend in misrepresentation and ridicule of opposing candidates